isabelc/Increase-Upload-Max-Filesize/readme.txt

 == Description ==

-**This plugin is no longer supported.**

-Increase your website's upload max filesize limit on your server by adding rules to `php5.ini`.
-If a `php5.ini` file does not exist on your server in the root of your website, one will be created.
-If your server uses `php.ini` instead, go to **Tools -> Upload Max Filesize** to run it with `php.ini`.
+Increase your website's upload max filesize limit on your server by adding rules to `php.ini`.
+If a `php.ini` file does not exist on your server in the root of your website, one will be created.
+If your server uses `php5.ini` instead, go to **Tools -> Upload Max Filesize** to run it with `php5.ini`.
 You can also use this plugin to see your current php.ini settings status (go to **Tools -> Upload Max Filesize**).

 **Super Easy To Use**